bblacey/ezlo-hub-kit/ReadMe.md

 ```

 ### Hub Discovery
-Ezlo-Hub-Kit provides a simple method to discover the Ezlo Hubs advertized on the local network segment.
+Ezlo-Hub-Kit provides a simple method to discover the Ezlo Hubs on the local network segment.
 By default, discovery continues for the duration of the application instance but an application may pass an optional duration timeout to limit the discovery interval.
 ```js
 const { discoverEzloHubs } = require('ezlo-hub-kit');